 Summary: Completed early on, a new 5-level parking structure was constructed to provide additional transit parking at the Fullerton Transportation Center for both intercity rail service and commuter rail passengers.
 This City-led project was completed on June 19, 2012.
 After completion, an elevator upgrade project was initiated with leftover savings.
-The elevator project will modify the existing pedestrian bridge to add two new traction elevators, one on each side.
-The City of Fullerton is the lead on this project as well.
-Work on the elevators was delayed due to construction contractor's elevator subcontractor issues.
-Work is complete on the elevator towers, and the elevator installation began in December 2018.
-The elevator inspections will occur in April and the final punch list and completion activities are scheduled to take place in late April/early May 2019.
-This project is marked "red" in the CAP, signifying a delay of more than three months.
+The elevator project modified the existing pedestrian bridge to add two new traction elevators, one on each side.
+The City of Fullerton was the lead on this project which was completed May 1, 2019.
+Close-out activities are underway.
+Final invoicing is dependent on the city and the contractor agreeing to the final cost.